-- Pre-trial motions or motions in limine
+- ...
+Pre-trial motions or motions in limine

-- Jury instruction conference (sometimes occurs after the presentation of evidence, at the discretion of the judicial officer)
+- ...
+Jury instruction conference (occurs before or after the presentation of evidence, at the discretion of the judicial officer)

-- Jury voir dire
+- ...
+Jury voir dire

-- Jury instructions
+- ...
+Jury instructions

-- Opening statements by counsel
+- ...
+Opening statements by counsel

-- Plaintiff's case is presented through witness testimony and exhibits
+- ...
+Plaintiff or Petitioner's case is presented through witness testimony and exhibits

-- Defense case is presented through witness testimony and exhibits
+- ...
+Defense or Respondent's case is presented through witness testimony and exhibits

-- Rebuttal evidence is presented
+- ...
+Rebuttal evidence is presented

-- Closing arguments
+- ...
+Closing arguments

-- Jury instructions
+- ...
+Jury instructions

-- Jury deliberations
+- ...
+Jury deliberations

-- Verdict
+- ...
+Verdict